iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 [HotSpot blog page](https://wiki.openjdk.java.net/display/HotSpot/Method+handles+and+invokedynamic).

-To see the contents of the generated classes, use `-Djava.lang.invoke.MethodHandle.DUMP_CLASS_FILES=true`:
+To see the contents of the generated classes, use `-Djava.lang.invoke.MethodHandle.DUMP_CLASS_FILES=true`.
+(Note that for ease of debugging, when this flag is specified, the names of the `LambdaForm$MH` class is changed to `LambdaForm$MH000`)

 ```
 $ java -Djava.lang.invoke.MethodHandle.DUMP_CLASS_FILES=true \